Syntomification and crystalline local systems: Preliminaries

-Then stratifying the target by the $\{t \neq 0\}$, $\{t=0, u\neq 0\}$, and $\{t=u=0\}$ loci we may use Theorem 7.17 of \cite{APC2} to show this map is an isomorphism on each stratum, hence an isomorphism.
+Then stratifying the target by the $\{t \neq 0\}$, $\{t=0, u\neq 0\}$, and $\{t=u=0\}$ loci we may use \cite[Theorem 7.17]{APC2} to show this map is an isomorphism on each stratum, hence an isomorphism via the same method as \cite[Theorem 5.5.10]{Fgauge}.
 Note that the final identification for the Hodge stack is not automatic from this result for the prismatization, but still follows from a similar argument. \end{proof}

-These relative stacks allow us to give a description of $\O_K^{\Nyg}$ analogous to the description via quasisyntomic descent from quasiregular semiperfectoid rings, but importantly where the first Rees stack in the equivalence is Noetherian regular.
+These relative stacks allow us to give a description of $\O_K^{\Nyg}$ analogous to the description via quasisyntomic descent from quasiregular semiperfectoid rings, but importantly where the first Rees stack in the equivalence is Noetherian regular (see the footnote of \cite[Remark 5.5.19]{Fgauge}; in general all the Rees charts we use are regular by the same argument).
 We will use this later in \S 4 to work with coefficients in the relative setting easily.

 \begin{corollary} Let $(\rA,\I)=(\W(k)\llbracket u_0\rrbracket,(\E(u_0)))$ be a Breuil-Kisin prism for $\O_K$.
 Then there is an equivalence of stacks

 In particular, we get an equivalence of categories

 where